-19.0 SPECIAL FEATURES
+21.0 SPECIAL FEATURES

-This data sheet summarizes the features of the dsPIC33FJ12GP201/202 devices.
+Note: This data sheet summarizes the features of the dsPIC33FJ12MC201/202 devices.
 It is not intended to be a comprehensive reference source.
 To complement the information in this data sheet, refer to the "dsPIC33F Family Reference Manual".
-Please see the Microchip web site (www.microchip.com) for the latest reference manual sections.
+Please see the Microchip web site (www.microchip.com) for the latest family reference manual sections.

-Microchip dsPIC33FJ12GP201/202 devices include several features intended to maximize application flexibility and reliability, and minimize cost through elimination of external components.
+dsPIC33FJ12MC201/202 devices include several features intended to maximize application flexibility and reliability, and minimize cost through elimination of external components.
 These are:

 - · Flexible configuration

 - Watchdog Timer (WDT)

 - Code Protection and CodeGuardTM Security

-- · JTAG Boundary Scan Interface
+- JTAG Boundary Scan Interface

 - In-Circuit Serial Programming[TM] (ICSP[TM])

-programming capability

-- · In-Circuit emulation
+- In-Circuit emulation

-19.1 Configuration Bits
+21.1 Configuration Bits